-A good way to learn to garden is to read books and take classes to learn the basics, then go off and get your hands dirty practicing!
-Learning to garden is a bit different than learning other hands-on skills in that you have limited practice time according to each season.
-You will only get one chance this year to grow that perfect tomato.
-Your gardening skills will improve every year, so don’t be discouraged by a few crop failures—they happen to all gardeners!
+Learning to grow food is a bit different than learning other hands-on skills in that you have limited practice time according to each season.
+You will only get one chance this summer to grow that perfect tomato.
+But your gardening skills will improve every year, so don’t be discouraged by a few crop failures—they happen to all gardeners!
 Learn from your mistakes and your garden will be more successful each year.

 Common Mistakes of New Gardeners

-- Selecting an inappropriate site with poor soil and weed problems
+- Selecting an inappropriate site with poor soil and weed issues

 - Not applying adequate fertilizer and amendments to improve the soil